MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/001-dm-intro.md

 ## Exercises

-1. **Three reasons**: List three reasons why your Node would benefit from a NDMS.
+1. **Three reasons**: List three reasons why your Node would benefit from a data management strategy.
 Share with a partner
-2. **Risks without a strategy**: Write down three risks that could occur if your Node continues without a NDMS
+2. **Risks without a strategy**: Write down three risks that could occur if your Node continues without a data management strategy
-3. **What exists already**: Identify documents or practices that may feed into a NDMS.
+3. **What exists already**: Identify documents or practices that may feed into a Node data management strategy.
 Mark which ones are most useful

 ## Examples from Nodes

-- **Example 1**: Node x created a brief NDMS to clarify who owns which services.
+- **Example 1**: Node x created a brief Node data management strategy to clarify who owns which services.
 This helped new staff settle in quickly
-- **Example 2**: Node y used its NDMS to decide which tools to maintain and which partnerships to strengthen
+- **Example 2**: Node y used its Node data management strategy to decide which tools to maintain and which partnerships to strengthen
-- **Example 3**: Node z drafted a simple two page NDMS during a retreat.
+- **Example 3**: Node z drafted a simple two page Node data management strategy during a retreat.
 It became a helpful reference during funding discussions